kaveh7293/Climate-Change-Prediction/README.md

 <p>The architecture for the first kind of LSTM-based neural network is shown in the following Figure.
 As shown, we only use the outputs of the LSTM unit corresponding to the last time step.

 <img src='https://github.com/kaveh7293/Climate-Change-Prediction/blob/main/Second_Model_Architecture.png' width='550' height='400' ><br>
   We train the RNN model using different sequence lengths for the inputs to find the optimal sequence length.
 For each model training, I obtained mean squared error of the predictions for the test dataset and divided that by the mean absoloute values of the test dataset to report the percentage of the error.
 The results are shown in the following table.
 Note that because the results from model training change from run to run, I trained each model with especfic sequence length four times and reported the avarage value of model accuracy for the test dataset in the table.
-I will compare the results in the following table with those results that I will obtained when I use a different RNN architecture to decide which architecture is more oppropriate to use. <br>
+I will compare the results in the following table with those results that I will obtained when I use a different RNN architecture to decide which architecture is more oppropriate to use.
+You can find the code for these implementations <a href=''> here.<a><br>
     <table>
   <tr>
     <th> Number of Inputs</th>